 The sound of debt generally makes us think of high interest rates, bills, bankruptcy, or avoiding credit cards.
 However, when you have smart business know-how, the sound of debt isn’t that bad.
 Rather, the business analyst and investors offer to be such an opportunist to use debt smartly to grow the value of your business.

-• How To Calculate D/E Ratio?
+- How To Calculate the D/E Ratio?

-• Limitations of Debt To Equity Ratio
+- Limitations of Debt To Equity Ratio

-• Personal Finances and D/E Ratio
+- Personal Finances and D/E Ratio

-When a company’s total liabilities are divided by the shareholder’s equity, that is what we call the debt to equity ratio.
+When a company’s total liabilities are divided by the shareholder’s equity, that is what we call the debt-to-equity ratio.
 These figures are generally included in the balance sheet of the business financial statement.

-How To Calculate D/E Ratio?
+How To Calculate the D/E Ratio?

 Here is the short Formula: